Contact Us 1-800-596-4880

 You can control whether to show the message payload in the response using the payloadVisibility query parameter.
 This parameter is useful when retrieving large payloads.

-The payloadVisibility parameter takes the following options:
+The payloadVisibility parameter takes these options:

 • full: Shows the message payload in the response.